code-423n4/2024-01-decent/README.md

 # Additional Context

-- [ ] Describe any novel or unique curve logic or mathematical models implemented in the contracts
-- [ ] Please list specific ERC20 that your protocol is anticipated to interact with.
-Could be "any" (literally anything, fee on transfer tokens, ERC777 tokens and so forth) or a list of tokens you envision using on launch.
-- [ ] Please list specific ERC721 that your protocol is anticipated to interact with.
-- [ ] Which blockchains will this code be deployed to, and are considered in scope for this audit?
-- [ ] Please list all trusted roles (e.g. operators, slashers, pausers, etc.), the privileges they hold, and any conditions under which privilege escalation is expected/allowable
+- Protocol is expected to interact with any erc20 with dex liquidity, as a potentially payment token for `swapAndExecute` or `bridgeAndExecute`
+- Protocol is theoretically expected to interact with any erc721s, such as through minting them in `swapAndExecute` or `bridgeAndExecute`
+- Will be deployed to most blockchains, can consider scope of blockchains to those supported by layerzero for now (listed on website)
 - [ ] In the event of a DOS, could you outline a minimum duration after which you would consider a finding to be valid?
 This question is asked in the context of most systems' capacity to handle DoS attacks gracefully for a certain period.
 - [ ] Is any part of your implementation intended to conform to any EIP's?
-If yes, please list the contracts in this format:
-  - `Contract1`: Should comply with `ERC/EIPX`
+Yes:
-  - `Contract2`: Should comply with `ERC/EIPY`
+  - `DecentEth.sol`: Should comply with the `ERC-20` standard

 ## Attack ideas (Where to look for bugs)